Forklift Truck Accidents

 The average forklift truck (or FLT) weighs about 7000 lbs and will carry loads of between 1 and 5 tonnes, up to a height of 24 feet.
 It, therefore, has the potential to do a lot of damage and must be properly maintained.
 Daily checks should be carried out and logged, especially of the loading mechanism and the safety features, such as the warning siren, flashing lights and rear view mirrors.
 Any defect or malfunction with these parts could lead to a serious forklift accident.

-But sometimes the rules are not observed and people are injured in avoidable forklift accidents.
-In these cases the breach of the relevant regulation can be used to prove the negligence claim against the employer or other person responsible.
+But sometimes the rules are not observed and people are injured in avoidable industrial accidents.
+In these cases, the breach of the relevant regulation can be used to prove the negligence claim against the employer or other person responsible.

 Forklift Truck Accidents & Claims